ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 ## ToolKit
 A Toolkit is a highly valuable asset when it comes to organizing a collection of tools that share common attributes.
 Not only does it provide organization, but it also offers the flexibility to extend and define new types of tools.

 To illustrate this point, let's consider an HTTP service that encompasses multiple resources.
 Typically, these resources share the same service URL and client configurations.
-In such cases, utilizing an `HttpServiceToolKit` allows for the convenient grouping of all the `HttpTools` associated with the resources of that specific service.
+In such cases, utilizing an `HttpServiceToolKit` allows for the convenient grouping of all the `HttpTool` records associated with the resources of that specific service.

 Furthermore, the `HttpServiceToolKit` extends the definition of a `Tool` to encompass `HttpTool` specifics, effectively encapsulating HTTP-related details.
 By interpreting an `HttpTool` as a `Tool`, the `HttpServiceToolKit` eliminates the need for additional effort in writing separate Tools for HTTP services.
 This streamlined interpretation simplifies the development process and saves valuable time.